 9. A review of seven intervention studies that included 6,250 individuals without chronic kidney disease showed that dietary sodium restriction was associated with a significant 20% reduction in cardiovascular events during follow-up.
 In individuals with chronic kidney disease, sodium restriction might enhance the effects of blockers of the RAAS on albuminuria and renal function.

 10. A systematic review of 13 randomized, controlled trials of weight loss in overweight or obese patients with chronic kidney disease revealed that intentional weight loss was associated with decreases in albuminuria that were independent of decreases in blood pressure.

 This review highlights the importance of managing cardiovascular risk among patients with renal disease.
 Further research is warranted to improve early identification and treatment of cardiovascular disease among this high-risk population.

-Clinical Topics: Acute Coronary Syndromes, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, ACS and Cardiac Biomarkers, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Hypertension

 Keywords: Stroke, Acute Coronary Syndrome, Weight Loss, Diuretics, Peripheral Arterial Disease, Risk Factors, Creatinine, Sodium Potassium Chloride Symporter Inhibitors, Sodium Chloride, Dietary, Biological Markers, Heart Failure, Obesity, Glomerular Filtration Rate, Hypertension, Renal Insufficiency, Chronic, Troponin